orfeio/orfeio/pdfvideo.md

 [Do not embed video in PDFs](https://www.overleaf.com/learn/latex/Questions/How_can_I_embed_a_video_in_my_PDF_using_LaTeX%3F).

-[Link](https://www.overleaf.com/learn/latex/Hyperlinks) to the video files or a hosted version instead.
+[Link](https://www.overleaf.com/learn/latex/Hyperlinks) to the video files or hosted versions instead.

 ## A Problematic Workaround